scythesec/scythesec/README.md

 ## Hi there 👋

 I'm scythesec, an Ethical Hacker, Bug Bounty Hunter and Sr. Cybersecurity Specialist.
-From a young age, I've had a strong passion for hacking, and now I specialize in Cybersecurity Research, ethical hacking, and BUg Bounty Hunting.
+From a young age, I've had a strong passion for hacking, and now I specialize in Cybersecurity Research, Ethical Hacking, and Bug Bounty Hunting.
 My main goal is to play part in for a more secure online community, by analizing risk, threats, and contribute to protect digital assets and ensure compliance.